WarrickSmith/WS-Portfolio-New/README.md

 ### Contributing
-Contributions are welcome.Please open an issue or submit a pull request if you have something to add or improve.
+Contributions are welcome.Please open an issue or submit a pull request if you have something to add or improve on.

 ### License
 This project is licensed under the MIT License.